 - Call Murrieta Police Department’s 24-hour dispatch (951) 696-3615

 - Call the Riverside County Sheriff's office dispatch (951) 696-3000

 - Use the Tip Line.
 Report your concern on the tip line page

 Schools are required by Ed.
 Code 32280-32289 to write a comprehensive School Safety Plan.
-The plans are reviewed and rewritten each year; they are approved by the Superintendent every five years.
-The results of each annual review are shared in the School Accountability Report Cards which are available to the public on request in the school principals offices.
-For more information, contact school principals or Wayne Sakamoto.
+The plans are reviewed by parents, staff and stakeholders and rewritten each year; they are approved by the Superintendent every five years.
+The results of each annual review are shared in the School Accountability Report Cards which are available to the public on request in the school principals' offices.
+For more information, contact your school principal or Dale Velk.

 Murrieta Valley Unified School District maintains a firm policy prohibiting all forms of discrimination.
 Religious, racial, or sexual harassment or violence against students or employees is discrimination. read more. . .